-may in principle confirm an existence of the chameleon field and a correctness of an identification of the chameleon field with quintessence.
-Nevertheless, we have to emphasize that the contribution of the conformal factor the the radiation and matter density at our time is not practically observable.
-It is seen from the solutions Eq.(\ref{eq:28}) that the conformal factor affects the evolution of the radiation and matter densities during the radiation-- and matter--dominated eras.
-However, to be more consistent with the solutions for the radiation and matter densities one has to solve Eq.(\ref{eq:26}) and Eq.(\ref{eq:15}) as a system of integro--differential equations.
-Of course, this system can be solved by using perturbation theory keeping the contribution of the conformal factor to leading order in the chameleon field expansion.
+Some observations of deviations of the radiation and matter densities in the Universe from their standard form might, in principle, evidence an existence of the chameleon field.
+Nevertheless, we have to emphasize that the contribution of the conformal factor to the radiation and matter densities at our time is not practically observable.
+It is seen from the solutions Eq.(\ref{eq:35}) that the conformal factor affects the evolution of the radiation and matter densities during the radiation-- and matter--dominated eras only.

-\subsection{The Friedmann--Einstein equation Eq.(\ref{eq:12}) as the first integral of the Friedmann--Einstein equation Eq.(\ref{eq:13})}
+\subsection{The Friedmann--Einstein equation Eq.(\ref{eq:19}) as the first integral of the Friedmann--Einstein equation Eq.(\ref{eq:20})}

-It is well--known that the Friedmann--Einstein differential equation for $\dot{a}^2/a^2$ should be the first integral of the Friedmann--Einstein differential equation for $\ddot{a}/a$ \cite{Rebhan2012}.
-In order to find the conditions for which Eq.(\ref{eq:12}) is the first integral of Eq.(\ref{eq:13}), when the chameleon field is identified with quintessence, we propose to rewrite Eq.(\ref{eq:12}) as follows
+It is well--known that without the chameleon field and for the conformal factor $f(a) = 1$ the Friedmann--Einstein differential equation for $\dot{a}^2/a^2$ is the first integral of the Friedmann--Einstein differential equation for $\ddot{a}/a$ \cite{Rebhan2012}.
+However, such a property of Eq.(\ref{eq:19}) with the chameleon field and the conformal factor $f(a) \neq 1$ to be the first integral of Eq.(\ref{eq:20}) was not so far investigated and proved in literature.
+In order to prove that Eq.(\ref{eq:19}) is the first integral of Eq.(\ref{eq:20}) with the contribution of the chameleon field and the conformal factor $f(a) \neq 1$ we rewrite Eq.(\ref{eq:19}) as follows